nsollazzo/CorporateCash/README.md

 <details>
 <summary>Bitcoin</summary>
 <br>
 You don't need to provide any personal information to use Bitcoin.
 To receive bitcoin you just need to generate a bitcoin address and give it to the person sending you bitcoin.
 This address isn't linked to your identity, but care needs to be taken to keep it this way.
-There are tools available to help you keep your bitcoin privacy including [wasabi](https://wasabiwallet.io/), [joinmarket](https://github.com/Joinmarket-Org/joinmarket-clientserver) and [whirlpool](https://github.com/Samourai-Wallet/whirlpool-client).
+There are tools available to help you keep your bitcoin privacy including <a href="https://wasabiwallet.io/">wasabi</a>, <a href="https://github.com/Joinmarket-Org/joinmarket-clientserver/">JoinMarket</a> and <a href="https://github.com/Samourai-Wallet/whirlpool-client/">whirlpool</a>.
-The tools to stay private while using bitcoin are becoming increasingly easy to use, and the tools used to break users privacy are becoming increasingly useless by breaking the common [heuristics](https://en.bitcoin.it/wiki/Privacy#Blockchain_attacks_on_privacy).
+The tools to stay private while using bitcoin are becoming increasingly easy to use, and the tools used to break users privacy are becoming increasingly useless by breaking the common <a href="https://en.bitcoin.it/wiki/Privacy#Blockchain_attacks_on_privacy">
+heuristics</a>.
 <br>
 </details>